Torah: Biblical law

 The Torah contains narratives, statements of law, and statements of ethics.
-Collectively these laws, usually called biblical law or commandments, are sometimes referred to as the Law of Moses (Torat Moshɛ תּוֹרַת־מֹשֶׁה), Mosaic Law, or Sinaitic Law.
+Collectively these laws, usually called biblical law or commandments, are sometimes referred to as the Law of Moses (תּוֹרַת־מֹשֶׁה) Torat Moshe, Mosaic Law, or Sinaitic Law.

 The Oral Torah

 Rabbinic tradition holds that Moses learned the whole Torah while he lived on Mount Sinai for 40 days and nights and both the Oral and the written Torah were transmitted in parallel with each other.
 Where the Torah leaves words and concepts undefined, and mentions procedures without explanation or instructions, the reader is required to seek out the missing details from supplemental sources known as the Oral Law or Oral Torah.
 Some of the Torah's most prominent commandments needing further explanation are: